Dairy Flooring – Solutions For the Dairy And Milk Industry

 A highly experienced crew can low down labor and install larger areas quickly.
 As a result, the typical system is cost-effective, with an excellent return on investment at $15 to 20 per sq foot (depending on conditions and size of the job).

 Sanitary flooring for audits and inspections

-In fact, the UC flooring helps your plant meet strict quality guidelines mandated by the government.
+The UC flooring helps your plant meet strict quality guidelines mandated by the government.
 The seamless sanitary flooring is compliant with FDA and FSIS inspections.
 It also meets certification requirements for IFS, FSSC 22000, and BRC.
 It is USDA-approved flooring and meets GFSI guidelines for SQF approval.
 This thick, non-porous floor finish is easy to clean.
 This will be the last floor you shall ever need to install to comply with all food safety inspections.
 You will pass your audits with flying colors!

 Cleaning and Antimicrobial Properties

 The food-safe flooring doesn’t promote the growth of bacteria.
-Instead, the antimicrobial additive within the system inhibits the growth of bacterias.
+Instead, the antimicrobial additive within the system inhibits the growth of bacteria.
 Along with a coating that is easy to clean, the antimicrobial properties provide extra protection against pathogens such as listeria.
 In addition, the seamless poured floor has no joints to collect dirt.
 Thus, it can also serve as cleanroom flooring for ultra-clean RTE areas.